sourcebots/volunteer-docs/content/competition/roles/_index.md

 Some roles are scheduled on a rota, generally these are the more important roles that are required for the competition to function.

+This shouldn't be considered as an exhaustive list of roles, as many other roles are needed during the competition.

 ## Role Descriptions

 | Name of Role      | Brief Description                                            |